 There are other ways to use a life settlement that may not necessarily be traditional choices.
-Some policyholders choose to use their lump sum to make gifts to heirs.
+Some policyholders use their lump sum to give inheritance gifts to heirs.
 For some, it is worth it to be able to see family enjoying their inheritance.
 Other policyholders that receive a life settlement choose to donate to charity.
 This can be a beautiful way to make a lasting impression.

 Of course as with all investment and money issues, if an investor is unsure how to build a diversified portfolio or what exactly to do with a life settlement, professional advice and management should be considered.